UbiquityRobotics/learn/quick_start/keyboard_teleop.md

 Please note Holonomic mode does not apply to a Magni or Loki, as the robots are differential drive.
 -->

-You can also run teleop-twist keyboard from your workstation, but you need to set the ROS_MASTER_URI.
+You can also run teleop-twist keyboard with the program running in your workstation.
+To do this you must connect the robot to your local WiFi network, and set up ROS on the workstation.
+These are discussed under [Doing More](ix_doing_more), below.

-export ROS_MASTER_URI=http//:'robotname'.local:11311

-(note if you are networked it is prefered to use the robot name instead of the robot's IP number.)